 She had gone out on the Saturday night, 24 August 1929 to go to the cinema but didn't arrive and was not seen alive again.

 Her body was found the following day by a labourer who was in quest of mushrooms.
-He noted her care foot sticking out from some brushwood in a small coppice and immediately telephoned the police.
+He noticed her bare foot sticking out from some brushwood in a small coppice and immediately telephoned the police.

-The murder took place just off of Cow Pastures Lane which leads straight up to Ilkley Moor.
+The murder took place just off of Cow Pastures Lane which led straight up to Ilkley Moor.